Bg

 A:

-Most babies this age need at least 10 hours of night sleep, although 11 - 12 hours is ideal.
+Most babies this age need at least 10 hours of night sleep, although many need 11 - 12 hours to be well rested.

 Q: How much awake time for a 6 month old?